 KNOWLEDGE: The students will learn the basic concepts in probability theory and statistics.
 They will get familiar with the assumptions and the applications of the most commonly used statistical methods applied in science and everyday life.

-The course responsible is always available (by direct contact, by phone, or by e-mail).
-A Canvas-pages will always be updated.
+The course responsible is available (by direct contact, by phone, or by e-mail).
+A Canvas-page will always be updated.

 In the colloquium sessions one responisble teacher, as well as up to four colloquium teachers, present.
 Assistant teachers are available during group sessions.